Princeton Mantis Logo

 • The last program available with an Instructor’s invitation are the Gold Mantis levels.
 These levels prepare a student for becoming an instructor of 8 Step Preying Mantis Kung Fu and Shyun Style Tai Chi Chuan.
 Students undergo rigorous traditional martial arts training that include all of the above listed information and more.
 Each Gold Mantis level is centered around a specific area of martial arts similar to the Sash Program and Silver Mantis Program, but the focus is much more about theory and application.

-Instructor Photo
+Cert Photo

 Contact